We offer different tracks to help you sub-specialize in areas of interest during your residency.

 Social emergency medicine & global health track

 The Emergency Department (ED) is the port of entry into the healthcare system for our most disenfranchised populations.
 EDs are taking ownership of our role as a safety net and are leading the way in the development of systematic interventions to improve population health.
 It is no longer feasible to separate an understanding of the social determinants of health from emergency medicine (EM) residency training.

-Social Emergency Medicine integrates the social determinants of health and health disparities in the practice of Emergency Medicine.
-It is the framework through which we recognize and appreciate the interplay of social forces in emergency care and how these impact individual and community health measures and the illness experience.
+Social Emergency Medicine promotes the integration of social contexts into the practice of Emergency Medicine.
+It is the framework through which we recognize and appreciate the interplay of the social determinants of health and health disparities in emergency care and how these impact individual and community health measures and the illness experience.

-The goal of our Social Emergency Medicine and Population Health Track is for participating residents to assert competence in recognizing and alleviating social factors that impact health in the Emergency Department.
-This program seeks to provide residents with the tools to deconstruct how social determinants of health impact disease pathology and health outcomes resulting in health disparities.
-This program is aimed at creating the future leaders of Social Emergency Medicine and Population Health in our specialty.
+The goal of our Social Emergency Medicine and Global Health Track is for participating residents to assert competence in addressing and alleviating health disparities.
+This program seeks to provide residents with the tools to deconstruct how social factors impact health outcomes and to build skills to provide high quality, patient-centered, culturally appropriate care to all patients, particularly those who are underserved and marginalized.
+This program is aimed at creating the future leaders of Social Emergency Medicine and Global Health in our specialty.
+Participants will:

-1. Understand the relationship between societal factors and health disparities and outcomes
+- Understand the relationship between societal factors and health disparities and outcomes.

-2. Engage in meaningful mentorship and scholarship aimed at addressing social determinants of health through community and ED based interventions.
+- Engage in meaningful mentorship and scholarship aimed at addressing health disparities through community (local or international) and ED-based interventions.

-4. Completion of a Social Emergency Medicine Capstone project
+- Complete a Social or Global Emergency Medicine Capstone Project